 VRS recommends that you run this report monthly or quarterly to verify your data.
 The report is also useful for your annual audit.

 After confirming your June snapshot, you can submit enrollments and maintenance changes, upload files, process prior service, generate snapshots and complete all other routine processing for July.
 However, you cannot confirm the July snapshot until year-end processing is complete.
-VRS will alert you by email and with a message on the myVRS Navigator dashboard when to confirm your July snapshot.
+VRS will post a message on the myVRS Navigator dashboard alerting you to when you may confirm your July snapshot.

 At the start of each new fiscal year, contract information in myVRS Navigator must be updated for all returning VRS-covered contract employees.

 - Contract start date: automatically updated in myVRS Navigator.

 - VRS contract period and the number of months paid: update if terms have changed.

 If you have not updated your employees' contract start dates for the new fiscal year, myVRS Navigator will advance the dates automatically by one year, 10 business days after the last off-contract monthly snapshot is confirmed.